Dean's Advisory Council, 2019-2020

 Academic research libraries have been repositories printed materials, movies, microfiche, audio and videotapes, photographs, and other artifacts.
 Now in the twenty-first century and the Digital Age, university libraries have become providers of electronic resources, including journals and databases, catalogues, and portals to worldwide resources at other institutions.
 We are living in an age of the "dual library," which means both physical space and virtual space.

-Purdue's 15 libraries serve undergraduate and graduate students, faculty, staff, citizens of Indiana, and scholars from around the world.
+Purdue's six subject-oriented libraries, the Hicks Undergraduate Library, and the Virginia Kelly Karnes Archives and Special Collections Research Center serve undergraduate and graduate students, faculty, staff, citizens of Indiana, and scholars from around the world.
 We are the University's principal information provider and digital information broker.
 As such, our constituency is the entire Purdue community, both internally (faculty and students) and externally.

 The dean of Libraries looks to the Dean's Advisory Council as an engaged and committed group to help accomplish the long range goal of becoming a world class library alongside peer institutions.